MicrosoftDocs/azure-docs/articles/cognitive-services/Labs/Conversation-Learner/tutorials/17-branching-and-undo.md

 ### Open or Import the Demo

-If you've already worked through the pizza ordering tutorial then simply open that Model from the list in the web UI.
+If you've already worked through the pizza ordering tutorial, then simply open that Model from the list in the web UI.
 Otherwise you will need to click on "Import Tutorials" and select the model named "Demo-PizzaOrder".

 ## Undo